fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmBanner/index.md

 ---
-layout : wiki
+layout: wiki
-title : FvwmBanner
+title: FvwmBanner
-type : module
+type: module
-description : |
+description: |
   Displays an Fvwm Logo in the center of the screen for a set amount of time.

 ---